davidnarganes/abmInterference/README.md

   - Individuals do not interfere with each other (this is the strength of AMBs)
   - Treatment assignment of one unit does not affect outcome of another unit

 In this example, the effectiveness of vaccination in HPV prevention will depend on how many people were vaccinated and how they interact.
 Individuals, in this case agents, will interfere with each other and this will be reflected with the Euclidean distance between them.
-Also, the vaccination of one unit or agent will reduce the transmission effect.
+Also, the vaccination of one unit or agent will reduce the contagion effect.

-__Note__: This simulation is not going to be 100% realistic, it will be an example of how to integrate causal inference and ABMs.
+__Note!__: This simulation is not going to be 100% realistic, it will be an example of how to integrate causal inference and ABMs.

 ## 2 Human Papilloma Virus (HPV)
 ### 2.1 HPV description
 __HPV__ is the most common sexually transmitted infection.
 Most HPV infections cause no symptoms and resolve spontaneously.
 Nevertheless, it increases the risk of cancer of the cervix, vulva, vagina, penis, anus, mouth, or throat.

-__Risk factors__ include sexual intercourse,multiple partners, smoking, and poor immune system.
+__Risk factors__ include sexual intercourse, multiple partners, smoking, and poor immune system.
 HPV is typically transmitted by sustained direct skin-to-skin contact.

 ### 2.2 HPV transmission
 Once the HPV infects a person, an active infection occurs and the virus can be transmitted.
 Several months to years may elapse before the visible symptoms can be clinically detected in the form of intraepithelial lesions, making it difficult to know which partner was the source of infection.

 ### 2.3 HPV prevention
 HPV vaccines can prevent the most common types of infection.
 In women, HPV infection can cause cervix cancer and women are more likely to get vaccinated with Gardasil, preventing around 90% of infections.
-Nevertheless, vaccination is less common in men (here it comes our confounder).
+Nevertheless, vaccination is less common in men (here it comes our __confounder__: sex).
+Also,

 ## 3. Directed Acyclic Graph (DAG) and causal description

-In this example, there will be a simple confounder `Z`, sex, that conditions both the outcome `Y`, infection, and the vaccine status `X`.
+In this example, there will be a confounder `Z`, sex, that conditions both the outcome `Y`, infection, and the vaccine status `X`.
 Vaccine status `X` and outcome `Y` are time-dependent variables whereas `Z` is going to be time-invariant.
+The variable that captures the interaction among patients `I` will also be a confounder, conditioning both vaccination `X` and the outcome `Y`.

 ### 3.1 Variables